Patenting for Startups

 Many former patent examiners leave the patent office and become patent attorneys or agents.
 That is fine.
 But patent examiners don't need to know about how lawsuits work.
 They don't need to know how to get good patents that are enforceable, useful, and valuable.
 Having been a former patent examiner is nice but not a strong reason why a patent attorney is a good one.

 It's usually 10+ years from when a patent is written until it might be tested in court (for strength) or the marketplace (for value).
-Other startups rarely know, for sure, whether they have been served well.
+Prior clients rarely know, for sure, whether they have been served well.
 So, be careful with another startup founder's recommendation to distinguish between them just liking their attorney or knowing for sure that their attorney served them well.

 If the referral is from another attorney or somebody in a company with a recurring budget for attorneys, be skeptical about their motivations.
 Who paid for lunch last time they got together with the attorney being referred?
 Does the attorney being referred send holiday gift baskets?